hortonworks-spark/cloud-integration/cloud-examples/README.md

 The underlying client libraries are part of Apache Hadoop —thus these tests can act as integration and regression tests for changes in the Hadoop codebase.

-The generated artifact contains a test suite, `com.hortonworks.spark.cloud.common.CloudSuite`, which can be used as a base class for integration tests.
+The generated artifact contains a test suite, `CloudSuite`, which can be used as a base class for integration tests.

 The artifact is *not* indended to be used in production code, purely in